google/turbinia/docs/user/debugging.md

 Saving output for task 5159b8915b5b4443bcbf3b6c2b9e7cf2 to: 5159b8915b5b4443bcbf3b6c2b9e7cf2.tgz
 ```

-To get the files in /tmp on the Worker you'll need to get those from the Worker
+Not all files will be copied into the `OUTPUT_DIR` and some temporary files will
+remain in `TMP_DIR` on the worker.
+In the example above, these are the files in
+the `Saved Task Files` list that start with `/tmp`.
+The method to get these
-directly and the method to do so depends on the your instance configuration.
-As
+files from the worker depends on the your instance configuration.
+As an
-an example, here is how you might gather the `worker-log.txt` from a worker
+example, here is how you might gather the `4148a8915b5b4443bcbf3b6c2b9e7cf2.csv`
-running in a GKE/Kubernetes cluster.
-Note that in this case we wouldn't
+from a worker running in a GKE/Kubernetes cluster.
-actually need to do this because that same file was available in the output we
-were able to get with `turbinia-client result task <task id>`, but sometimes
-there are other temporary files that do not get copied into the `OUTPUT_DIR`.

 ```
 $ gcloud container clusters get-credentials turbinia-cluster --zone us-central1-f --project turbinia-project-name

-$ kubectl exec turbinia-worker-1 -- cat /tmp/63de1268000f97d85198949e3fdb8dk5/1713143967-5159b8915b5b4443bcbf3b6c2b9e7cf2-PsortTask/worker-log.txt`
+$ kubectl exec turbinia-worker-1 -- cat /tmp/63de1268000f97d85198949e3fdb8dk5/1713143967-5159b8915b5b4443bcbf3b6c2b9e7cf2-PsortTask/4148a8915b5b4443bcbf3b6c2b9e7cf2.csv`
 ```

+*Note:* In this example case we wouldn't actually need to do this because that
+same file was available in the output we were able to get with
+`turbinia-client result task <task id>`.